Coming Soon!

 Evan Vucci/AP

-President Donald Trump told the Pentagon to postpone all military strikes against Iranian power plants for five days, he posted Monday on Truth Social, delaying his weekend threat to bomb the country’s energy infrastructure.
+Trump posted on Truth Social Monday that as a result of the talks, he told the Pentagon to postpone all military strikes against Iranian power plants for five days, delaying his weekend threat to bomb the country’s energy infrastructure.

 Trending